labs14-stampd/frontend/README.md

 🚫These are just examples, replace them with the specifics for your app

-    *  REACT_APP_apiKey - this is your Google API key, which can be generated in the Google Cloud Console
+    *  REACT_APP_AUTH0_DOMAIN - This is an Auth0 domain, generated in the Auth0 dashboard
-    *  REACT_APP_authDomain - when you set up your Firebase project, this information will be in the dashboard
-    *  REACT_APP_databaseURL - in the Firebase dashboard
-    *  REACT_APP_projectID - in the Firebase dashboard
-    *  REACT_APP_storageBucket - in the Firebase dashboard
-    *  REACT_APP_messagingSenderId - in the Firebase dashboard
-    *  REACT_APP_stripe_API - this is your public Stripe API key, generated in the Stripe dashboard
+    *  REACT_APP_AUTH0_CLIENT_ID - This is an Auth0 clientId, generated in the Auth0 dashboard
-    *  REACT_APP_backendURL - optional for your local development server
-    *  REACT_APP_clientid - this is the Stripe_connect clientID, generated in Stripe_connect settings
-    *  REACT_APP_stripe_plan - this is the ID for a second Stripe subscription plan, generated under Stripe products
+    *  REACT_APP_SENTRY - Sentry URL that connects front end for continuous intergration
+    *  REACT_APP_GRAPHQL_URI - Backend GraphQL API of Stampd
+    *  REACT_APP_AUTH0_AUDIENCE - Audience to access token from Auth0
+    *  REACT_APP_AUTH_TOKEN - JWT token that is sent to the backend that consist of user given by Auth0

 # 5️⃣ Content Licenses